AAVSO's Nominating Committee is welcoming

 With a mission to “enable anyone, anywhere to participate in scientific discovery through variable star astronomy,” the AAVSO leads citizen science by opening the world of astronomy to individuals worldwide.
 As part of our work, we provide training material, observer resources, well-curated databases, and online tools.
 Our priority is to cultivate an international diverse, and inclusive community of science-savvy citizens working together to understand some of the most dynamic phenomena in the universe.

-Having completed a new strategic plan which outlines our priorities, and will guide our work for the next 3-5 years, we are now looking for creative visionaries to serve on our board and help execute this strategic plan and move variable star astronomy to the 22nd century.
+AAVSO has been implementing its strategic plan that outlines our priorities and will guide our work over the next 3-4 years.
+We are looking for creative visionaries to serve on our board, helping to execute this plan and move variable star astronomy to the 22nd century.
 We welcome applications from enthusiastic individuals who: